Kitchen Design Considerations

 Playing it Safe

 Classic colours and finishes will always outlast passing trends.
 However, a new kitchen renovation is an opportunity to express your personality and give you a result that you’ll be proud to share with your friends and family.
 Work with your kitchen designer to plan a kitchen that is not only functional, but also pleasing to the eye and a perfectly co-ordinated upgrade to your home.
+Colours and finishes should be one of your top kitchen design considerations.

 Home renovation shows on television often feature kitchens with extensive use of stainless steel.
 Stainless steel is a very modern material that is easy to maintain, and it presents very well on your television screen!
 If you favour the look of stainless steel, it’s important to use it in moderation.
 Over-use can result in a kitchen that looks more suited to a commercial application than your home.
 If you’re after an ‘industrial’ or commercial look, then stainless steel may be the right choice for you.
 However, its over-use may also leave you with a kitchen that doesn’t suit the rest of your home.

 The most cost-effective time to plan for electrical outlets in your kitchen is at the beginning of the process, not the end.
 Don’t underestimate the number of outlets you will require.
 The cost of providing additional outlets during the kitchen renovation is incidental compared to the cost of increasing the number of outlets after the renovation is completed.
+Electrical outlets are one of the top kitchen design considerations.

 The Wrong Island